 The People’s Party platform on climate change claims that there is no scientific consensus on the issue (fact check: there IS).
 Their plan includes:

-• Implement practical solutions to make Canada’s air, water, and soil cleaner, including bringing clean water to remote First Nations communities
+• Withdrawing Canada from the Paris Agreement on Climate Change • Abolish federal subsidies for green technology • Abolish the carbon tax so provinces can come up with their own plans to reduce emissions • Implement practical solutions to make Canada’s air, water, and soil cleaner, including bringing clean water to remote First Nations communities

 On LGBTQI2+ rights, the People’s Party platform is pure hate.
 Their website actually berates the Trudeau government for allegedly forcing “Canadians to express support for the existence of various gender identities beyond the biological categories of male and female, and to use pronouns demanded by those who identify with these other genders.”
 Fact check: Trudeau actually just amended the Criminal Code so crimes motivated by hate based on gender identity or expression would be considered hate crimes.

 Their platform on LGBTQI2+ rights includes: